osu-sig/ZenPacks.community.HPProCurve/README.md

 # ZenPacks.community.HPProCurve

-A Zenoss ZenPack for monitoring HP ProCurve switches
+This is a very basic, first-stab attempt at a Zenoss ZenPack for monitoring HP ProCurve switches.

 ## Dependencies